networkfusion/chip8-n64/README.md

 Note: this is currently WiP for Windows 10 based dev environments.

-# this example requires libdragon specific changes that can be found in https://github.com/n64-tools branch develop
+This example requires libdragon specific changes that can be found in https://github.com/n64-tools branch develop.
+This will automatically be installed as part of the update process (below).

 Requires:
 * https://cmake.org/download/ to be installed